Properties of Laurel Hedging Plants

-- Laurel hedge plant can potentially grow up to 2 foot 6 inches per year.
+- Laurel hedge plants are Fast Growing Hardy Evergreen Hedge with Large glossy green leaves and can potentially grow up to 2 foot 6 inches per year.

 - Evergreen hedges such as Photinia Red Robin, Portuguese Laurel hold their leaves and colour all year round.

-- A Laurel hedges can be easily pruned in summer to create a neat hedge.
-Trimming a laurel hedge actually encourages growth of the hedge itself.
+- These hedges can be easily pruned in late summer or Autumn to create a neat hedge.
+Trimming a hedge actually encourages growth of the hedge itself.

 - Laurel hedging can be sown as bareroot plants in Winter months from November through to March or from pots all year round.